robertsdotpm/p2pd/docs/source/future_work.rst

 e.g. they may have already written highly optimized networking code themselves.
 Well, it's possible to pass a socket from one process to another.
-What this could mean is that P2PD could specialize in the initial process of openning up connections with remote peers and then passing those bound sockets to other processes to use as they see fit.
+What this could mean is that P2PD could specialize in the initial process of opening up connections with remote peers and then passing those bound sockets to other processes to use as they see fit.

 I think this could be a really cool option because it would allow engineers to reuse their existing networking code.
 Maybe they have a different event loop.
 Maybe they use a model based on threads and polling.
-They would be able to use the networking features they're already familar with for their respective software stacks.
+They would be able to use the networking features they're already familiar with for their respective software stacks.
 I think it's an interesting idea.

 Error recovery code